-The TOE model series includes SSC Opal and SSC Enterprise.
-The Opal SSC series supports SATA interfaces; whereas the Enterprise SSC series supports both SATA and SAS.
+The TOE model series includes SSC Opal and SSC Enterprise and support either SATA or SAS interfaces.
 SEDs can be a hard-disk drive (HDD) or a solid-state drive (SSD).
-All models are HDD except the Nytro models (SSD) and some of the 2.5" SATA models which are hybrid models (see Table 2).
-Hybrid models provide both HDD and SSD; and behave like a SSD.
-All SEDs meet the requirements set forth in this document and behave the same except regarding the following functions:
+All models in the TOE are HDD.
+All SEDs meet the requirements set forth in this document and behave the same except for handling failed authentication attempts as part of the process of validating the BEV (see Section 6.2.8).